MorganJalil/MyStepCounter/README.md

 **2017-09-01:** Research of diagrams and donut graphs.
 **2017-09-04:** History API can now fetch last weeks data in buckets.
 **2017-09-05:** Testing and reading about datasets with diagrams and donut graph.
 **2017-09-08:** Totally remade Fragments with tabs and swipes to a much simpler one.
+Removed tabs and implemented PagerTitleStrip.